 If there is nothing wrong with the ear, then somewhere, the message between the ear and the brains got to be getting distorted, changed, altered, so that the brain is hearing something other than what the normal ear is transmitting to it?
-So, your ear is like a … It does two things, right?
+Your ear does two things.
 It sends hearing signals to the brain.
 That’s how you hear.
 And then it also tells the brain where it is in space.
 The fluid in there, okay?
 The message tells the brain where it is in space.
 You’ve got your own leveling system to make sure the head’s always level.
 It’s actually the same reflex that causes seasickness.
-That’s why if you have Meniere’s bad enough, you have drop attacks, you’re dizziness gets so bad you throw up because it’s like instant seasickness, because what happens is your eyes are telling the brain one thing, and then the ear tells the brain something else.
+That’s why if you have Meniere’s bad enough, you have drop attacks, your dizziness gets so bad you throw up because it’s like instant seasickness, because what happens is your eyes are telling the brain one thing, and then the ear tells the brain something else.
 It’s the same reflex as seasickness.

-So, on seasickness, you’re looking out on a flat horizon, so the eyes are telling the brain you’re still, but then your ears feel you going up and down.
-So, they send the sensation of the brain you’re moving.
+Regarding seasickness, you’re looking out on a flat horizon, so the eyes are telling the brain you’re still, but then your ears feel you going up and down, sendingmessages to the brain that you’re moving.
 The brain gets confused.
 That’s what creates the dizziness, the nausea, sometimes drop attacks and vomiting.

-So, what’s happening is the ear is perfectly normal.
-It sends a message … Let’s start with hearing that is okay, I’m hearing everything clearly.
+Interestingly, the ear is perfectly normal.
+It sends a message,and the hearing is fine.
 There’s no ringing in the ears.
 No tinnitus.
 I hear everything normally.
 It goes to the brain, and the brain gets the normal hearing.
 What about balance.
 Balance is okay.
 Our head’s level.
 We’re standing still.
 The ear sends those messages to the brain, and the brain gets it and everything’s normal.
 But, if the message is altered, that’s when we get the symptoms of Meniere’s.

-So, as a result, you have normal ear.
-Normal function travels through the nerve normally, but then when it gets into the neck at the brainstem, it alters the message so that now the brain hears ringing in the ears.
+The ear is normal.
+Normal function travels through the nerve, but then when it gets into the neck at the brainstem, it alters the message so that now the brain hears ringing in the ears.
 It hears a lack of hearing.
 It has an altered position which creates the vertigo, the dizziness, the nausea.